manno-xx/Phaser3CMD/README.md

 Although these examples may be referred to in class, it is a project maintained by me but paid for by no one.
 Requests for extra examples may therefore be denied based on time available (or the lack thereof)...

 If you want to post a request or find a bug, please use the Issues feature of Github to notify me.
-Easier to track IMHO than email or the various other channels
+Easier to track IMHO than email or the various other channels.

+A number of images are used and from different sources.
+Attention _is_ being paid to licences but a special shout-out to http://www.kenney.nl for his free assetspacks used in this repository.

 ## The official API docs
 https://photonstorm.github.io/phaser3-docs/